Skip to content

 get_logger(team='physical_operations', application_name=None, job_id=None)

-Returns a seq tailored logger instance.
 This logger is configured to serialize log records into JSON format and includes additional metadata such as environment and team information.
-The logger is set up to write to standard error (stderr) and uses a custom serialization function to format log messages which seq can consume.
+The logger is set up to write to standard error (stderr) and uses a custom serialization function to format log messages which Seq can consume.

 Parameters: